-We'll start with an initial consultation - likely via email - during which we'll do an assessment of your current style and your overall goals.
+We'll start with an initial consultation - likely via email - during which I'll ask directed questions about your current style and your overall goals.
 We'll also talk about your budget and current lifestyle.
 From there, we can decide what type of service would be best for your needs and how many hours to schedule.
 Then we'll figure out a date and get to it!
 Take a look at the Success Stories to see some examples of real consultations.

 How should I prepare for our sessions?

 Think about your current style and how you want to update your look.
-Consider the challenges you have when getting dressed each morning and the parts of your body you like the best.
-Think about your lifestyle, your needs at home, and the items you wear in your professional setting.
+Review your favorite pieces and the items you love to wear every day.
+Also consider the challenges you have when getting dressed each morning and the parts of your body you like the most.
+Think about your lifestyle, your needs at home, and the items you wear in more professional or formal settings.
 It's good to have an idea of clothing budget as well.

-For the actual shopping date, I typically pull clothes for about an hour before you arrive.
+During the shopping session, I typically pull clothes for about an hour before you arrive.
 If you are interested in thrift shopping, I usually ask clients to wear a black tank top and black leggings so that you can try on clothes over that outfit and we can use the fitting rooms sparingly.
 This technique saves time and it's more fun!
-Plus, the fitting rooms usually have a low item limit -- and since we usually have a lot to try on, we want to be efficient.
+Plus, the fitting rooms usually have a low item limit and well as a one-person-per-room rule -- and since we usually have a lot to try on, we want to be efficient and I want to be able to style you!

-For all shopping sessions, I like for clients to bring reusable bags for their purchases along with bottled water for the trying-on process.
-It helps to have eaten a hearty meal before our session(s) as well.
+For all shopping sessions, I ask that clients to bring reusable bags for their purchases along with bottled water.
+It helps to eat a good meal before our session(s) as well.

 How much money should I spend?

-If you want to shop at places like Goodwill and Buffalo Exchange, I can do wonders with $200-$300.
-If you prefer places like Target and TJ Maxx, then I would recommend that you consider spending more like $500-$600 for a wardrobe update.
+If you want to shop at places like Goodwill and Value Village, I can do wonders with $200-$300.
+If you prefer places like Target, TJ Maxx, or Buffalo Exchange, then I would recommend you consider spending more like $500-$600 for a wardrobe update.
 If you're looking to shop at Anthropologie and Nordstrom, then I would suggest budgeting $800-$2000 for some signature pieces.
-Because thrifting is my jam, I find that
+Because thrifting is my jam and I'm very skilled, it's easy for me to find high quality pieces at most thrift stores and this is what I recommend to most of my clients.
+In fact, even the most skeptical of people have been incredibly impressed after a thrifting session with me and vow to never buy clothes full price again!
+I have a very high success rate with this technique.

 How will I pay you?